A Quasi-Bayesian Perspective to Online Clustering: Introduction

 The quasi-posterior which we derive is a complex distribution and direct sampling is not available.
 In Bayesian and quasi-Bayesian frameworks, the use of Markov Chain Monte Carlo (MCMC) algorithms is a popular way to compute estimates from posterior or quasi-posterior distributions.
 We refer to the comprehensive monograph \cite{RG2004} for an introduction to MCMC methods.
 For its ability to cope with transdimensional moves, we focus on the Reversible Jump MCMC algorithm from \cite{Gre1995}, coupled with ideas from the Subspace Carlin and Chib algorithm proposed by \cite{DFN2002} and \cite{PD2012}.
 MCMC procedures for quasi-Bayesian predictors were firstly considered by \cite{Cat2004} and \cite{dalalyan2012sparse}. \cite{AB2013}, \cite{GA2013} and \cite{GR2015} are the first to have investigated the RJMCMC and Subspace Carlin and Chib techniques and we show in the present paper that this scheme is well suited to the clustering problem.

-The paper is organised as follows. \autoref{sec:notation} introduces our notation and our online clustering procedure. \autoref{sec:online clustering method} contains our mathematical claims, consisting in regret bounds for our online clustering algorithm.
+The paper is organised as follows. \hyperref[sec:notation]{Section~\ref*{sec:notation}} introduces our notation and our online clustering procedure. \hyperref[sec:online clustering method]{Section~\ref*{sec:online clustering method}} contains our mathematical claims, consisting in regret bounds for our online clustering algorithm.
 Remainder terms which are sublinear in $T$ are obtained for a model selection-flavored prior.
 We also prove that these remainder terms are minimax optimal.
-We then discuss in \autoref{sec:algo} the practical implementation of our method, which relies on an adaptation of the RJMCMC algorithm to our setting.
+We then discuss in \hyperref[sec:algo]{Section~\ref*{sec:algo}} the practical implementation of our method, which relies on an adaptation of the RJMCMC algorithm to our setting.
 In particular, we prove its convergence towards the target quasi-posterior.
 The performance of the resulting algorithm, called \name, is evaluated on synthetic data.
-For the sake of clarity, proofs are postponed to \autoref{sec:proofs}.
+For the sake of clarity, proofs are postponed to \hyperref[sec:proofs]{Section~\ref*{sec:proofs}}.
 Finally, Appendix \ref{app} contains an extension of our work to the case of a multivariate Student prior along with additional numerical experiments.